 where we have defined the integrals

-To obtain \eqref{eq_h_part_2}, we deform the contour downwards for the ``1" term, and upwards for the $\re^{2\ri B \omega}$ term.
-The downwards contour picks the pole at $\omega = -\ri\xi_m$, which gives the term proportional to $G_+(\ri\xi_m)$ in the second line.
-The upwards contour picks the discontinuity of $G_-(\omega)$, which yields the first term in square brackets, and also picks the singularities of $G_-(\omega)$, which yields the sum over the exponentials in the second line.
+To obtain~\eqref{eq_h_part_2}, we deform the contour downwards for the integral with $1/\omega$, and upwards for the integral with $\re^{2\ri B \omega}/\omega$.
+The downwards contour picks the pole at $\omega = -\ri\xi_m$, which gives the term proportional to $G_+(\ri\xi_m)$ in~the second line.
+The upwards contour picks the discontinuity of~$G_-(\omega)$, which yields the first term in square brackets, and also picks the singularities of~$G_-(\omega)$, which yields the sum over the exponentials in~the second line.